 On December 7, 2021, the Landstar System, Inc. Board of Directors authorized the Company to purchase up to 1,912,824 shares of the Company's common stock from time to time in the open market and in privately negotiated transactions.
 On December 6, 2022, the Landstar System, Inc. Board of Directors authorized the Company to purchase up to 1,900,826 additional shares of the Company's common stock from time to time in the open market and in privately negotiated transactions.
-As of April 1, 2023, the Company had authorization to purchase in the aggregate up to 2,910,339 shares of its common stock under these programs.
-No specific expiration date has been assigned to the December 7, 2021 or December 6, 2022 authorizations.
+On December 4, 2023, the Landstar System, Inc. Board of Directors authorized the Company to purchase up to 319,332 additional shares of its common stock from time to time in the open market and in privately negotiated transactions under its share purchase program.
+As of March 30, 2024, the Company had authorization to purchase in the aggregate up to 3,000,000 shares of its common stock under these programs.
+No specific expiration date has been assigned to the December 7, 2021, December 6, 2022 or December 4, 2023 authorizations.